CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 logicBenchBoolNonPower/12       5482 ns         5481 ns       506292
 ```

 More interesting results!
-We seem to be slightly worse than the benchmark using a branch for the smaller input sizes, but over 4x better at the large input size!
+We seem to be slightly worse than the benchmark using a branch for vector sizes 2^10 and 2^11, but over 4x better at the large size (2^12)!
 Let's look at the assembly to understand how this loop differs.

 ```asm
  20.35 │1c8:┌─→shlx   %rax,%rbx,%rdx                                               ▒